kellyjonbrazil/jtbl/README.md

 $ <JSON Data> | jtbl [OPTIONS]
 ```
 ### Options
+- `-n` no data wrapping if too long for the terminal width
 - `-t` truncate data instead of wrapping if too long for the terminal width
 - `-v` prints version information
 - `-h` prints help information